acloudmovingby/graphit/README.md

 # graphit
 A command line tool to extract and visualize call graphs from Scala source code.

-Written in Scala, for exploring large Scala codebases.

 ## Introduction